-- Content – make it clear at a glance what your site is about (this is linked to design – the header, headlines, paragraphs, images, etc. all need to be clear and easy to read)
+- Content – make it clear at a glance what you offer and where you’re located (this is linked to design – the header, headlines, paragraphs, images, etc. all need to be clear and easy to read)

 - Call to Action – let people know what you want them to do (like subscribe, buy something, share your site, contact you, etc.)

 Keep your critical website content “above the fold” so people don’t have to scroll down to see it (assume no one will read anything they need to scroll for).

 Focus your content on your customers.
 They don’t want to hear about you – they want to know that you care about THEM!